Frederic-LM/Opn-Czami/README.md

 ### 🍎 For macOS Users (Apple Silicon)
 Op’n Czami is now supported on macOS (tested on Apple Silicon).
-The entire macOS build has been rebuilt from scratch to ensure smooth performance and proper behavior of the Python/Tcl-Tk interface.
+I rewrote the entire source code from scratch for MacOS user to enjoy the smooth performance that windows and unix user had.

 ➡️ Download for macOS (.dmg)